Home

 Installing Three-wire Range Cords

-The part number for a 3-wire 4 foot 40 amp range cord is WX9X6 Three Wire Rance Cord icon
+The part number for a 3-wire 4 foot 40 amp cord for ranges is WX9X6 Three Wire Rance Cord

 Installing Four-wire Range Cords